-The Group's future operating and financial performance and business prospects will depend in large part on the successful implementation of the strategic business plan for fiscal years 2009-2011 (the "2009-2011 Business Plan") approved by the Group's Board of Directors on October 17, 2008.
-The main goals of the 2009-2011 Business Plan are the achievement of $\mathfrak E$ 1.0 billion of consolidated net sales and a profit margin of 15% at EBIT (earnings before interest and taxes) level by 2011.
-To achieve these goals, the Group would have to significantly increase the volume of sales across its product lines, which could depend also on customer demand, which is mainly out of our control, and significantly reduce its operating and administrative costs.
-From time to time, we may evaluate our plans and goals to reflect changing macroeconomic conditions and other factors affecting the Group and the furniture industry generally.
+The Group's future operating and financial performance and business prospects will depend in large part on the successful implementation of the 2010 budget (the "2010 Budget") approved by the Group's Board of Directors on February 11, 2010, which reflects the current financial and economic uncertainty while incorporating the improvement in total net sales and order flow during the last few months of 2009.
+During 2009, the economic downturn continued and, as a result, by the end of 2009 the Group realized that the actual results were lower than the targets contemplated by the plan.
+As a consequence of the further deterioration of the economic environment, the Group decided to replace the three-year Business Plan with the 2010 Budget.
+Furthermore, we planned to periodically evaluate and fine-tune our long term objectives in order to incorporate any potential changes in the environment.
+The main goal of the 2010 Budget is to post a positive EBIT (earnings before interest and taxes) amount.
+To achieve this goal, the Group would have to increase the volume of sales across its product lines, the success of which depends on customer demand and is to a large extent beyond our control, and continue the efficiency process started during 2009, which seeks to reduce operating and administrative costs of the Group.
+From time to time, we may evaluate our plans and goals to reflect changing macroeconomic conditions and other factors affecting the Group and the furniture industry in general.
 See "Item 4.
-Information on the Company-Strategy" for more details about the 2009-2011 Business Plan.
+Information on the Company-Strategy" for more details about the 2010 Budget.

-If the 2009-2011 Business Plan is not successfully implemented, there could be a material adverse effect on the Group's financial condition, results of operations and business prospects.
+If the 2010 Budget is not successfully implemented, there could be a material adverse effect on the Group's financial condition, results of operations and business prospects.

-The current worldwide economic downturn has impacted the Group's business and could continue to significantly impact our operations, sales, earnings and liquidity in the foreseeable future - Economic conditions have deteriorated significantly in the United States and worldwide, and may remain depressed for the foreseeable future.
-These conditions have resulted in a decline in our sales and earnings and could continue to impact our sales and earnings in the future.
+The current worldwide economic downturn has impacted the Group's business and could continue to significantly impact our operations, sales, earnings and liquidity in the foreseeable future - Economic conditions deteriorated significantly in the United States and worldwide in late 2008 and global economic conditions did not fully recover in 2009 nor have they fully recovered yet in 2010.
+Uncertainty about current European economic condition increased in the past few months with the Greek debt crisis.
+These persistently negative conditions have resulted in a decline in our sales and earnings and could continue to impact our sales and earnings in the future.
 Sales of residential furniture are impacted by downturns in the general economy primarily due to decreased discretionary spending by consumers.
 The general level of consumer spending is affected by a number of factors, including, among others, general economic conditions, inflation, and consumer confidence, all of which are generally beyond our control.
 Consumer purchases of residential furniture decline during periods of economic downturn, when disposable income is lower.
-The economic downturn also impacts retailers, our primary customers, resulting in the inability of our customers to pay amounts owed to us.
+The economic downturn also impacts retailers, our primary customers, and may result in the inability of our customers to pay amounts owed to us.
 In addition, if our retail customers are unable to sell our product or are unable to access credit, they may experience financial difficulties leading to bankruptcies, liquidations, and other unfavorable events.
 If any of these events occur, or if unfavorable economic conditions continue to challenge the consumer environment, our future sales, earnings, and liquidity would likely be adversely impacted.